kedars/esp-jumpstart-book/docs/en/rst/firmwareupgrade.rst

    OTA Flash Partitions

-The typical state changes across the OTA firmware upgrade happens as shown in the figure [fig:ota\_workflow].
+The typical state changes across the OTA firmware upgrade happens as shown in the figure.
 Behind the scene the following steps occur during the OTA upgrade workflow:

 -  Step 0: OTA 0 is the active firmware.
 The OTA data partition stores